-42. There was no credible evidence presented at hearing that Petitioner willfully assaulted and struck the Patient about the face and body with a closed fist.
-There was no evidence that the Patient suffered serious injury of extensive swelling and bruising to the face, neck, and head, or suffered a loss of consciousness.
+42. While there was some evidence that Petitioner Holliday made physical contact with the Patient during the altercation, the evidence showed that he did so in an attempt to make the Patient drop the metal object.
+There was no credible evidence presented at hearing that Petitioner Holliday willfully assaulted and struck the Patient about the face and body with a closed fist.
+There was no evidence that the Patient suffered serious injury of extensive swelling and bruising to his neck, and head, or suffered a loss of consciousness.